 On the other hand, champions look amazing!
 They are well detailed and there are more cosmetics then you could ever want.
-You can color of champions, you can add attachments to their heads, hands, torso, legs, there are also vanity items.
-All of this gives you a lot of ways to customize your champions and make it unique.
-You can also customize your guns as well.
+You can change the color of champions, you can add attachments to their heads, hands, torso, legs, there are also vanity items.
+All of this gives you a lot of ways to customize your champions and make them unique.
+You can also customize your guns.

 Quake Champions did keep the core Quake game mechanics, you can still strafe jump, rocket jump,… All well-known Quake weapons are still here, including the most important ones: rocket launcher, railgun, and lighting gun.
 We have our good old game modes, such as duel, deathmatch, TDM, CTF, Instagib, as well as some new ones like attack and defend, sacrifice and 2v2.